 Luxembourg law does not provide for the creation of fixed and floating charges.
-It is, however, common in international transactions that a Luxembourg company grants a fixed or floating charge governed by foreign law (for further information about enforceability, please see question 1).
+It is, however, often the case in international transactions that a Luxembourg company grants a fixed or floating charge governed by foreign law (for further information about enforceability, please see question 1).

-It is possible to grant a security on all future moveable assets of the debtor (not on future immoveable assets), but a 'blanket-lien' does not exist under Luxembourg law.
+It is possible to grant a security on all future moveable assets of the debtor (not on future immoveable assets), but the so-called 'blanket-lien' does not exist under Luxembourg law.